 Leanna and I have been friends — essentially best friends — since the 6th grade when we got seated next to each other in science class.
 She asked my name and she showed me her notebook filled with drawings of her dog and I talked about computer games.

 We hit it off and stayed friends over the past 10 years — at least that's how she'd tell it.
-But, if you look closely, we're really friends because have similar last names — O'Connor and O'Hannah — we're friends by proximity.
-But I never mention that part, she likes the stories more than the facts.
+But we're friends because we have similar last names — O'Connor and O'Hannah — we're friends by proximity.
+But I never mention that part; she likes the stories more than the facts.

 Leanna arrives first, filled with sad stories she'll never tells us.
 On the occasions we've gotten stories out of her, we don't have a way out because it gets too dark, too fast.
 That guy in room 2C who kept crying for coffee, but due to his dialysis and diet restrictions he was only allowed to have lemon water or hot chocolate.
 So they just gave him water with food dye and told him it's coffee; he never noticed.